jinpark-pro/developInSwiftExplorations/README.md

     - At that point, you can inspect the values of variables, and even see the state of the program's memory where execution halted.
   - Visualization
     - You've had experience creating graphical representations fo your algorithms and data.
-    - Somethimes it's helpful to return to those when you encounter bugs.
+    - Sometimes it's helpful to return to those when you encounter bugs.
     - Try tracing your algorithm through a flowchart, and talk yourself through its steps to see where things might be going away.
     - You can also analyze the performance of your app in real time using Instruments, an advanced tool that provides other forms of visualization, such as graphs of how hard the processor is working.
   - A Word of Encouragement